 Passengers must submit their baggage for security screening before boarding an aircraft.
 The goal of this is to safeguard the safety of passengers and the crew and prevent damage to the aircraft and/or cargo.
 Security screening should be conducted using technical or other means.
 Its goal is to detect and identify prohibited articles (see chapter 6).
 All passengers must comply with the security check.
 Passengers who do not comply with this check, together with their carry-on, check-in and other baggage, will be denied access to the aircraft for safety reasons.
 The establishment of a controlled environment/process that allows compliance monitoring and management of all steps related to the acceptance of passenger baggage is important for security aspects related to luggage, flight safety and quality control.
 Baggage that is accepted for carriage/loading onto an aircraft and its related documentation, tags, etc. must be protected against unauthorized manipulation while being processed in the air terminal (area).
-Air terminal representatives are to clarify whether the baggage delivered is acceptable for carriage and, if so, must make it secure for air transport.
-Once baggage has been accepted as being compliant with the requirements for carriage, care must be taken to ensure that remains in the state in which it was accepted and secure.
+Air terminal representatives are to clarify whether the baggage delivered is accepted as being compliant with the requirements for carriage, care must be taken to ensure that remains in the state in which it was accepted and secure.